-According to the Anxiety and Depression Association of America, anxiety disorders are the most common mental illness in the U.S. They affect 40 million adults in the United States age 18 and older or 18.1% of the population every year (ADAA, 2018). anxiety disorders are highly treatable, yet only about 37% of those suffering with these disorders receive treatment (ADAA, 2018).
-This is very troubling and is a good example of why art therapy and other expressive therapies need to be implemented into every day life.
+According to the Anxiety and Depression Association of America, anxiety disorders are the most common mental illness in the U.S. They affect 40 million adults in the United States age 18 and older, or 18.1% of the population every year (ADAA, 2018).
+Despite their prevalence, anxiety disorders are highly treatable, yet only about 37% of those suffering with these disorders receive treatment (ADAA, 2018).
+This is very troubling, and is a good example of why art therapy and other expressive therapies need to be better implemented into every day life.
 Adults with anxiety disorders are also much more likely to suffer from a co-occurring disorder such as depression.
 Surprisingly, nearly one-half of those diagnosed with depression are also diagnosed with an anxiety disorder (ADAA, 2018).

-According to the American Institute of Stress, about 83% of US workers suffer from work related stress (AIS, 2018).
-In general, about 55% of Americans are stressed during the day, and Americans are among the most stressed populations in the world ( stress level is 20% higher than the world average of 35%) (AIS, 2018).
+In addition to anxiety, stress is also on the rise in the U.S. According to the American Institute of Stress, about 83% of U.S. workers suffer from work related stress (AIS, 2018).
+In general, about 55% of Americans are stressed during the day, and Americans are among the most stressed populations in the world (American stress level is 20% higher than the world average of 35%) (AIS, 2018).
 Women are also more stressed than men, according to a survey by the American Psychological Association (APA, 2016).
 These statistics are alarming, especially because over one fourth of Americans said that workplace stress affected their personal relationships and home life (AIS).